How to Be an LGBTQ+ Ally

 The same applies for assumptions about how people feel.
-Knowing the basic definition of asexual is a good starting point however, most sexualities are a spectrum.
-So, don’t let people assume stereotypes or assume people of a sexuality are the same.
+Knowing the basic definition of asexual is a good starting point - however, most sexualities are a spectrum.
+So, don’t let people adopt stereotypes or assume all people with a particular sexuality are the same.
 Remind them that feelings differ within sexualities.

 Asking questions is good and can help you to learn as an ally, but it is important to ask for their permission beforehand.

 This doesn’t just apply to those who have not come out.
 With any questions you may have for your LGBTQ+ friends, you need to make sure they’re comfortable with answering the questions.